NASA planet hunter finds Earth-sized world in 'Goldilocks zone' - The Observers - France 24

 Star TOI 700 is small, about 40 percent of our Sun's size and only about half as hot.

 TESS discovered three planets in orbit, named TOI 700 b, c and d.
-Only "d" is in the so-called habitable zone, not too far from and not too close to the star, where the temperature could allow the presence of liquid water.
+Only "d" is in the so-called "Goldilocks zone," not too far from and not too close to the star, where the temperature could allow the presence of liquid water.

+The name is an allusion to the fairy tale "Goldilocks and the Three Bears," in which a young girl samples three bowls of porridge and finds that one is "just right -- not too hot and not too cold."

-It is about 20 percent larger than Earth and orbits its star in 37 days. "d" receives 86 percent of the energy that Earth receives from the Sun.
+TOI 700 d is about 20 percent larger than Earth and orbits its star in 37 days.
+It receives 86 percent of the energy that Earth receives from the Sun.

 It remains to be seen what d is made of.
 Researchers have generated models based on the size and type of star in order to predict d's atmospheric composition and surface temperature.